chenirene7418/github-tutorial/README.md

 1. In the github page of the other person, click the **Fork** button on the upper right corner.
 2. You will see the same exact repo, but with you username instead of the other person.
 3. Copy this repo into your c9.

+**_What is a pull request?_**
+A pull request is when you want to suggest any changes you made in your fork repo to the original repo.

+**_How do you pull request?_**
+1. First fork someone else's repo
+2. Then you clone your fork repo to c9
+3. After making your changes (add and commit), push
+4. In github, click **Pull Request** in the repo header
+5. Enter a title and description about what you did
+6. Click the **Send pull request** green button
+7. Then wait until your pull request is approve or delinced
+8. If the original owner of the repo likes your request, they will use ```git pull``` to see your changes in their repo.

+---